-Financial aid awards are made for only one academic year at a time and a new application for aid is required annually.
-Applications for current students are usually available online in mid-November, with a deadline of May 15.
+Financial aid awards are made for only one academic year at a time; a new application for aid is required annually.
+Applications for current students are usually available online in mid-November, with a deadline of January 15.
 The family contribution may change from one year to the next due to changes in parent income, assets, number of siblings in college, number of people in the household, student income, or student assets.
-Financial aid awards for returning students will be mailed after June 1 on a first-received, first-processed basis.
-The Office of Financial Aid will send reminder emails starting as early as November.
+Financial aid award notifications for returning students will be e-mailed in mid-June on a rotating basis.
+The Financial Aid Office will send reminder emails about the application process starting as early as November.